e-dub/CoronaSouthTyrol/README.md

 Calculation of R4 and R7, see [[3]](#3).

 Test positivity for an assumption of community spreading ([[6]](#6)).:\
-<2%: low incidence of community spreading,
+ &lt2%: low incidence of community spreading,\
-<5%: moderate incidence of community spreading,
+ &lt5%: moderate incidence of community spreading,\
-<20%: high incidence of community spreading,
+ &lt20%: high incidence of community spreading,\
->20%: very high incidence of community spreading.
+ &gt20%: very high incidence of community spreading.

 ## Sources
 <a id="1">[1]</a>